-WHITMORE: If I may just - get the microphone to work - if I may just jump in one more time, where - in terms of where all this money is coming from, I think there is one place we really need to be looking, and this refers back to my comments about organized crime in my initial comments.
+Mr. Whitmore.
+If I may just jump in one more time-in terms of where all this money is coming from, I think there is one place we really need to be looking, and this refers back to my comments about organized crime in my initial comments.
 I don't know how many people remember the case of Eston Kohver, the Estonian law enforcement officer who was kidnapped back in September 2015 and taken across the border to Russia.
 This was a very big case, very appalling, a European Union citizen being kidnapped from the territory of a European Union state, brought back to Russia and put on a show trial.